Costantino de' Servi: Henry Frederick, Prince of Wales

-At one point he completed a detailed design for an Italianate garden at Richmond Palace, London, for the teenage Henry, Prince of Wales and heir to James 1.
+Some works for the water features and river bank at Richmond were commenced by Inigo Jones and Salomon de Caus and incorporated in de' Servi's proposals.
 Henry's death in 1612 from typhoid ended the project.

-At that politically sensitive time, de' Servi had stepped in as matchmaker, providing a likeness of Henry's intended, Caterina, whom the Medicis wanted the Prince to marry, but would not supply her portrait.
+At that politically sensitive time, de' Servi had stepped in as matchmaker, providing a likeness of Caterina, whom the Medicis wanted the Prince to marry, but would not supply her portrait.